-As a family we’ve always found self-catering holidays to be a win win.
+As a family, we’ve always found self-catering accommodation to be a win-win.
 Granted, there are times when being in a hotel can be indulgent, but when you have a young family nothing beats the flexibility of having your own property.
 Particularly when you have a young baby in tow.

 Meanwhile, if your kids are fussy eaters, cooking your own food allows you to avoid difficult and exhausting meal times.
 Sure, you may be confined to the villa at night if the children go to bed, but imagine a romantic BBQ with wine, overlooking the Mediterranean by candlelight – sounds pretty relaxing right?